 - Occupant comfort criteria

-By combining sophisticated comfort models with wind tunnel experiments and an understanding of the local climate, CPP’s natural ventilation engineers help clients save energy and money.
+By combining sophisticated comfort models with wind tunnel testing and an understanding of the local climate, our natural ventilation engineers help our clients achieve comfort and lower costs.

-Unless you live in reliably comfortable areas like San Diego and Honolulu, you’ll probably need mechanical heating and cooling during the coldest and hottest times of the year, respectively.
-But natural ventilation can dramatically reduce or eliminate your dependence on such systems during periods of mild temperatures.
-Properly designed, a natural ventilation scheme can cool your building at night night or warm it during the day, giving you a head start so that mechanical systems are only needed during peak periods.
+Unless you live in reliably comfortable areas like San Diego and Honolulu, you’ll probably need mechanical heating and cooling during the coldest and hottest times of the year; however, natural ventilation can dramatically reduce or eliminate your use of these systems during periods of mild temperatures.
+When properly designed, a natural ventilation scheme can cool your building at night or warm it during the day.
+This allows you to only use your heating and cooling systems during peak periods.